gcgibson/NTM/README.md

 ++++++++++++++++++++++++++++++

-Right now there are some issues, firstly you can only train on one input sequence (will be fixed shortly) so give it values close to that.
-Second, because of the linear algebra library used you can only have
-"input_size" = "mem_width" = "output_size" in the config.json.
+Right now there are some issues,because of the linear algebra library used you can only have "input_size" = "mem_width" = "output_size" in the config.json.

 Enjoy --feel free to submit a PR as this is obviously not all finished!